The Flight Before Christmas (2008 film): Reception

 Common Sense Media gave the film 3 out of 5 stars and stated that the wolves will scare younger kids in this holiday feature.

 Home media

-The Flight Before Christmas was released on DVD and Blu-ray in most European territories, and was released as a direct-to-video film in North America on DVD in October 25, 2008.
+The Flight Before Christmas was released on DVD and Blu-ray in most European territories, and was released as a direct-to-video film in North America on DVD on 25 October 2008.

 Soundtrack

 The original score was composed by Stephen McKeon: